bioinfo-ut/MLST-specific_genomic_regions/README.md

 - `ST<ST>_vs_ST<ST2>.blastn` and `.parsed.txt`
 - `ST<ST>_vs_ST<ST2>_good_primers.txt` – primers that passed filters against that ST.

-Final primer sets for the paper were obtained by combining “good” primers across all non-target STs and then selecting panels manually / with MultiPLX.
+Final primer sets for the paper were obtained by combining “good” primers across all non-target STs and then selecting panels manually or with [MultiPLX](https://bioinfo.ut.ee/download/).

 ---